sensorlab/energy-knowledge-graph/README.md

 The training pipeline consists of the following steps:

-1. [generate_training_data.py](scripts/generate_training_data.py) - This script generates the training data for on/off appliance classification from the training datasets specified in the [model_config.py](configs/pipeline_config.py) file.
+1. [generate_training_data.py](scripts/generate_training_data.py) - This script generates the training data for on/off appliance classification from the training datasets specified in the [model_config.py](configs/pipeline_config.py) file the training datasets have to be parsed by running the parse step in the pipeline beforehand.
 2. [train.py](scripts/train.py) - This script trains the model on the training data generated in the previous step and saves the model in the specified path in the [model_config.py](configs/pipeline_config.py) file various hyperparameters and training settings can also be set in the config file.
 3. [eval.py](scripts/eval.py) - This script evaluates the model on the test data and saves the evaluation metrics in the specified path in the [model_config.py](configs/pipeline_config.py) file.